tkn-tub/ns3-gym/src/internet/doc/tcp.rst

 PktsAcked is used in case the algorithm needs timing information (such as RTT), and it is called each time an ACK is received.

+CwndEvent is used in case the algorithm needs the state of socket during different congestion window event.

 TCP SACK and non-SACK
 +++++++++++++++++++++